paulhartono/seek-pricing-code-challenge/README.md

 # pricing-api

-Pricing API is a REST API micro service that provides information on product pricing as well as customer special pricing model
+Pricing API is a REST API micro service that provides information on product pricing as well as customer special pricing model.
+Requirement can be found [here](./Software%20Engineer%20Code%20Challenge.pdf)

 # Concept behind the implementation